Using Intel Performance Primitives (IPP) with JUCE and CMake

 endif()

-A list of available IPP libraries can be found in the CMake config:
+A list of available IPP libraries can be found in that same CMake config.
+We’re detectives now!

 ipp_iw,ippcore,ippcc,ippdc,ippch,ippcv,ippe,ippi,ipps,ippvm